Program Coverage

 Recertification: Annual recertification ensures continuous professional development and maintains active status as a CPMC.

-One New Heartbeat's Evidence-Based Parenting Program (EBPP) is an adaptation of the Effective Black Parenting Program, originally developed by the CICC, to be more inclusive and meet the diverse needs of the population we serve.
-This program is now open to all parents and caregivers of minority children, though the tools, strategies, and techniques it offers are valuable for anyone parenting or caregiving for youth up to the age of 24.
-Initially designed as a 15-session program for small groups, our EBPP has been restructured into a 14-session program that meets twice weekly, accommodating groups of 10-12 parents per session, each lasting 3 hours.
-Participants culminate their journey with a graduation ceremony in the 15th session.
-Additionally, we offer a condensed one-day seminar format for larger groups.
-The EBPP is also widely disseminated through instructor training workshops conducted nationwide.
+One New Heartbeat’s Parenting with Purpose, Evidence-Based Parenting Program (EBPP) is an adaptation of the Effective Black Parenting Program, originally developed by the CICC, redesigned to be more inclusive and responsive to the diverse needs of the communities we serve.
+The program is open to all parents and caregivers, and offers tools, strategies, and techniques that benefit anyone parenting or caregiving for youth up to age 24.

 A 3-Day WRAP® Course and Facilitator Training Overview